Billy Davis (guitarist): Life and career

 In 1957, after graduating from Miller High School in Detroit, he formed Billy Davis & The Upsetters, and they worked for Motown founder Berry Gordy, backing up musicians such as Smokey Robinson and The Miracles.
 Marv Johnson at live performances.

 In 1958, Davis was spotted by Henry Booth, who was a singer for The Midnighters, and he convinced Hank Ballard to hire Davis as the guitarist for the band, as a replacement for Cal Green.
 Davis played with The Midnighters until the dissolution of the band in 1965, and again during their reunion tours in the 1980s.
 The Midnighters continued to draw large audiences at a rate of nearly 300 booking dates a year in the early 1960s.

 Davis was a flamboyant figure on stage, and he became known for his energetic stage presence, which featured guitar feedback and was accented with spins and twirls, and backflips while he played, and he was also known to play his guitar with his teeth.
 Davis was considered an actual Midnighter alongside the singers, and not just a member of the backing band, because of his ability to play and sing, and also do the group's dance routines.
 Ballard would often give Davis 30 minutes to open the shows doing his guitar solos and tricks, before he would take the stage.

 In 1959, while playing with The Midnighters in Seattle, Washington, he met Jimi Hendrix, who was just 16 at the time, along with Hendrix's father Al. Davis let Jimi play his guitar and gave him some lessons, which was the first time that Hendrix had played an electric guitar.
 Inspired by Davis' onstage antics and style, Hendrix soon began adopting the stage act that he became known for, including playing his guitar with his teeth, and playing behind his back.
 Davis remained friends with both Jimi and Al Hendrix throughout their lifetimes.

 In 1959, Davis also met blues guitarist B.B.
-King, while they were both performing in Atlanta, Georgia, and they remained close friends until King's passing in 2015.
+King, while they were both performing in Atlanta, Georgia, and they remained close friends until King's death in 2015.

 In 1960, as Billy Davis and The Legends, he recorded a song for Peacock Records called "Spunky Onions", which was a modified version of a Midnighters instrumental that they would play live.
 The song was renamed "Spunky Onions" before it was released, so as not to offend anyone with the use of the word funky.

-In the fall of 1960, while in Memphis during a stop on their tour, Elvis Presley dispatched 2 state troopers to Crump Stadium where Hank Ballard and The Midnighters were playing at to bring them to his Graceland mansion for a meetup.
+In late 1960, while in Memphis during a stop on their tour, Elvis Presley dispatched two state troopers to Crump Stadium where Hank Ballard and The Midnighters were playing at to bring them to his Graceland mansion for a meetup.
 Ballard was reluctant at first, and only agreed to go when he saw the rest of the band were going to go without him.